CorySmith97/zRogue/README.txt

            ╚══════╝╚═╝  ╚═╝ ╚═════╝  ╚═════╝  ╚═════╝ ╚══════╝

+=== UPDATES ===
+zRogue is currently undergoing updates to the master branch of zig.
+Not all features may work as intended.

 This is a library designed to help zig developers build a simple roguelike game in zig.
 Wherever possible I am aiming to handle everything in zig.
 There is however one